RA-L Frequently Asked Questions

 No, RA-L is an electronic-only publication.

 Yes, RA-L will be indexed in the major journal databases as for all IEEE publications.
-The Letters will receive an Impact Factor by Thomson Reuters JCR after the third year of publication, which is the rule for any new journal.
+At this time, indexing is not complete and we are working with IEEE to have all papers indexed.
+The Letters is expected to receive an Impact Factor by Thomson Reuters JCR after the third year of publication, which is the rule for any new journal.
+Note that 2015 was the first year of submissions, and 2016 was the first year of publication.
+While we hope to receive an impact factor by the end of 2019, it is not guaranteed.

 Yes.
 RA-Letters are Hybrid Open Access: papers are free of charge to authors, and are freely available to IEEE RAS members.
 Authors can make their papers openly accessible to everybody with a charge.